Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 ---

 Another three-column view, but in a more traditional CRM way.
-This is aims to reduce user learning cost, since salespeople tend to have little training and rotation.
+This aims to reduce user learning cost, since salespeople tend to have little training and rotation.
 The development cost is high because many elements in the page requires responsive layout change.

 ![rationale-4]({{site.baseurl}}/assets/mcon/rationale 4.jpg){:class="img-responsive"}

 ---

-**If I were give a chance to further complete this project, I would combine 1st and 2nd design, so that they can choose to either use it horizontally or vertically depending on their needs.**
+**If I would have a chance to further complete this project, I would combine 1st and 2nd design, so that they can choose to either use it horizontally or vertically depending on their needs.**

 ## ​Mockup